 - Chapter 7 can help save your house by stopping foreclosure proceedings.

 - Chapter 7 can help protect against wage deductions or garnishment.

 - Chapter 7 can prevent creditors from freezing your bank accounts.

 Learn More About How You Can Benefit From Chapter 7 Bankruptcy.
-Click Here To Schedule Your Free, No Obligation, Initial Consultation.
+Click Here To Schedule Your No Obligation, Initial Consultation.